cellmobs/docs.cellmobs.com/docs/setup/your-app-organization.md

 The flexibility and adaptability of Organizations within the Cellmobs platform enable you to tailor the feature to your specific application requirements and use cases.
 By leveraging Organizations, you can create a more organized, efficient, and user-friendly experience, ensuring that users can easily navigate and interact with the various aspects of your app.

+Click here to learn how to [configure Organizations](/app-console/manage-organizations).

 <br><br>